Your Halloween Recovery Plan: Top 5 Things to Do & Eat Right Now!

-So I got roped into a little bit of last minute Trick or Treating with my 18 month old last night…
+So I got roped into a little bit of last minute Trick or Treating with my little girl last night…

 And of course, we all went totally overboard with the candy…and woke up with ‘sugar-hangovers’.

-The Top 5 Things to Do & Eat Right Now! (for a quick recovery from too much Halloween candy or holiday treats…)
+Your Halloween Recovery Plan: The Top 5 Things to Do & Eat Right Now!

 1. Get Rid of your Halloween Candy Haul (and other temptations…)

 At the Homemade Method, we believe life is for enjoying to the fullest – so no foods are off limits – including special treats like Halloween Candy!
 So I was able to get into the Holiday spirit and enjoy last night ‘guilt-free’.

 But after we’d filled our stomachs (and souls) with sweets & treats, there’s no need to keep going…

 I always say to my Members: Your health & weight is NOT what you ate on Halloween, or at Thanksgiving or on your Birthday.